quatterdrake/jump_game/README.md

 # Astrojump
-A 2D game where the character has to jump on platforms to get as high as he can without falling.
-Run fast and bounce on walls for higher jumps.
+In this 2D game, the player must navigate a character through a series of platforms, aiming to ascend as high as possible without falling.
+By sprinting and bouncing off walls, the character can achieve greater leaps, allowing for new heights and challenges.

 ## Gameplay